0

 • Extrinsic aging – everything from sun exposure and pollution to diet, smoking, and stress.

 For skin, both types of aging show up as thinning, dryness, wrinkles, slower repair, and reduced elasticity.
 After menopause, when estrogen levels drop, these changes accelerate.
-The paper notes that women can lose about 2% of their skin’s collagen every year for up to 15 years after menopause if they’re not using any hormone therapy.
+Research suggests women may notice meaningful collagen changes in the years following menopause — with skin appearing visibly thinner, drier, and less firm over time.

 What Speeds Up or Slows Down Skin Aging